Showing posts with label Book Reviews. Show all posts

 Meet the Author

-I love thrillers and books that promise to expose "secrets" of the past.
-Today, I have a thriller to share that does just that.
-Learn about The Perfect Mother and author Desiree Moodie, read my thoughts on the book and be sure to enter for a chance to win a prize in the book tour giveaway at the end of this post.
+This morning, I have a unique novel to share!
+I always say that I'm not a "romance" novel fan unless there is more to the story--and this novel gives readers a lot more to the romance.
+Learn about historical fiction/ supernatural romance novel Stones River and author M.F.
+Jones, read my thoughts on the book and enter for a chance to win a prize in the book tour giveaway at the end of this post.

 Many of our posts contain affiliate links.